 In most cases, no. US plans, including Medicare and Medicaid, generally do not cover routine or emergency care in Aruba, so you should plan on separate travel medical insurance before departure.

-Yes, Aruba is widely considered one of the safer Caribbean islands and is also outside the hurricane belt.
-Travel insurance is still useful for non-crime risks like injuries, illness, flight disruptions, or lost luggage.
+Yes.
+Aruba is widely considered one of the safer Caribbean islands and is also outside the hurricane belt.
+Travel medical insurance is still useful for non-crime risks like injuries, illness, flight disruptions, or lost luggage.

 You'll need a valid passport, a completed Aruba ED Card, and proof of onward travel.
 US citizens can stay up to 90 days without a visa, but should still confirm current entry requirements before flying.